What is Passion?

 The key with passion is what drives it.
 If passion exists because of the object receiving it, if it is driven by that object, it’s misplaced.
 If the driving force is anything but God, our passion will lead us down the wrong path.

-Living for God means both that his desires direct our passion and that the passion he doesn’t desire is put to death.
-In other words, any fondness, enthusiasm and desire we have must come from a focus on pleasing and glorify him, not satisfying our emotions or ego or fleshly desires in any way.
+Living for God means both that his desires direct our passion and that any passion he doesn’t desire is put to death.
+In other words, any fondness, enthusiasm, and desire we have must come from a focus on pleasing and glorify him, not satisfying our emotions or ego or fleshly desires in any way.

 Scripture helps direct our passion this way.

 “Whatever you do, work heartily, as for the Lord and not for men.”
 (Colossians 3:23)